KodeMunkie/imagetozxspec/doc/readme.md

 (Nasik)" tend to be the best monochrome and colour modes respectively, although you may need to enable some pre-processing options such as contrast change to get the best results especially for the non Ordered/Magic dithers.
+The character converter dither attempts to map the graphics to the ZX spectrum character set and tends to work best with pictures that are not "busy" and have high contrast.
 To see a preview of all dithering modes choose "View Dither Options" from the Options tool bar drop list.
 Note that if you are converting video then the preview will show a random frame from the first few seconds.
-The character converter dither which attempts to map the graphics to the ZX spectrum character set, this tends to work best with pictures that are not "busy" and have high contrast.

 #### Colour Mode
 Choose whether to have two colour dithered images "Monochrome", "Full Palette"